ColinConwell/CocoPack/README.md

 pip install "cocopack[shell]"
 ```

-Shell scripts are installed automatically, but if needed, you can reinstall the shell script wrapperes with:
+Shell scripts are installed automatically, but if needed, you can reinstall the shell script wrappers with:

 ```bash
 cocopack-install